 Note: ONAP also needs to be able to instantiate the required ONAP components to support the slice.

 <<<<<< Lets work on a figure to put here to help the understanding.
 This would be good to describe RAN scope vs E2E scope (and EPC scope, etc.). >>>>>>

+Post-Condition: The Network slice instance is operational.
+ONAP is actively collecting measurement information for the slice.
+All related Policies are deployed and active across the ONAP components.

 Network Slice Optimization: